What is the Mahjong Card?

 - Check the point value — Higher-point hands are harder but more rewarding.
 Balance difficulty with achievability.

-- Look for flexibility — Some hands allow "any suit," which gives you more options than hands requiring specific suits.
+- Look for flexibility — Some hands allow "any suit," giving you more options than hands requiring specific suits.

 - Practice makes perfect — The more you play, the faster you'll recognize which hands match your tiles.